AlonHor/Closele_frontend/README.md

 ![image](https://user-images.githubusercontent.com/57628667/197333161-b4c9b0c1-b850-44c8-94b9-02bdcd5313be.png)
 ...

+In addition, if your guess contains letters that the secret word has, it will also appear there.

 ### Guessing
 Each guess (also referred to as a round) must have between 3 to 8 letters, and can be entered by typing on the keyboard or tapping the keyboard that should appear in mobile.